HBClab/NiBetaSeries/docs/betaseries.rst

 estimated in ``NiBetaSeries``.
 You can model individual betas using a couple different strategies;
-"least squares all" (LSA) estimation represented in the above equation :eq:`lsa`, or "least squares separate" (LSS) estimatation, in which each event receives its own GLM.
+"least squares all" (LSA) estimation represented in the above equation :eq:`lsa`, or "least squares separate" (LSS) estimation, in which each event receives its own GLM.
-The advantage of LSS comes from reducing the colinearity between closely spaced events.
+The advantage of LSS comes from reducing the collinearity between closely spaced events.
 In LSA, if events occurred close in time, it would be difficult to model whether the fluctuations should be attributed to one event or the other.
 LSS reduces this ambiguity by only having two regressors: one for the event of interest and another for every other event.
-This reduces the colinearity between regressors and makes each beta estimate more reliable.
+This reduces the collinearity between regressors and makes each beta estimate more reliable.

 .. highlight:: python